 - Government secure, state-of-the-art service center equipped to digitize a wide variety of media formats

 - Large-format scanners (architectual drawings and other over-size materials)

 - Flat-bed scanners

 - 100+ person years of scanning experience

 - 35+ person years of scanning and digitization management experience

 - 80% of staff posses Clearance

-- All digitization management staff posses either a Secret or Top Secret Clearance
+- All digitization management staff posses at least a Top Secret Clearance